Justintime50/glass/README.md

 ### Seeding Database

-You can seed the database with dummy data by running the following:
+You can seed the database with 5 dummy users and 5 dummy posts by running the following:

 ```bash
 docker exec -it laraview php artisan db:seed